Latest Posts

 Chingaza hike

-Andes Ecotours recommends wearing waterproof boots or hiking shoes, and you soon realise why!
-We hiked a new trail with a lot of uneven paths, or sometimes with nothing you could really call a path at all – just mud, rocks and scratchy plants on either side.
 We had Andrés and a guide from the national park guiding us, and the early part of the hike involved a lot of hiking up the mountain.
 This was a challenge for me for two reasons.
 First, I am not what you’d call a seasoned hiker – I get out of breath in Bogota just walking up the bridge to the TransMilenio station!
 So although I am generally in good shape, this hike was quite physically demanding for me – but I like a challenge, and I survived!

 High altitude

-Second, the altitude of this hike varied between around 3,400m (11,150ft) and 3,800m (12,467ft) – Bogota is at 2,600m (8,530ft) – so this left me even more breathless than I’d normally be when exercising.
-With less oxygen in the air, your body has to work much harder to do the same amount of activity as it would at a lower altitude.
+Second, the altitude of this hike varied between around 3,400m (11,150ft) and 3,800m (12,467ft).
+Bogota is at 2,600m (8,530ft), so this left me even more breathless than usual.
+With less oxygen in the air, your body has to work much harder to do the same amount of activity.
 That said, I thought the altitude would affect me more than it did.
-We made plenty of short stops along the way to get our breath back (which didn’t take long).
-I carried a Gatorade (as well as water) and some dried fruit and nuts with me, and this helped keep my energy levels up during the hike.

 Flora and fauna in the paramo

-Frailejon in Chingaza National ParkThere are only certain plant and animal species that can survive in the harsh conditions of the paramo ecosystem.
-This means that on this hike you will come across flora and fauna which are endemic to these altitudes.
-The most iconic plant of the páramo is the spikey, somewhat odd-looking frailejón or espeletia, of which there are many different kinds which thrive at different altitudes.
-As the paramo ecosystem is only present in five countries in the world, all in Latin America (Colombia having the largest (Suma Paz), Ecuador, Venezuela, Peru and Costa Rica), a trip to Chingaza or Suma Paz while you’re in Bogota is a unique opportunity to experience an unusual environment and its species.
+The paramo ecosystem is only present in five countries in the world, all in Latin America (Colombia having the largest (Suma Paz), Ecuador, Venezuela, Peru and Costa Rica).
+So a trip to Chingaza or Suma Paz while you’re in Bogota is a unique opportunity to experience an unusual environment and its species.

 The summit – Lagunas de Siecha

 We reaped the rewards of the tough hike once we reached the summit, with a stunning view over the Siecha lagoons.
-This was a newly-opened, almost untouched trail at the park, so it was special to be among some of the few people to have enjoyed this view.Two lagoons at Chingaza National Park
+This was a newly-opened, almost untouched trail at the park, so it was special to be among the few to have enjoyed this view.Two lagoons at Chingaza National Park

 After a 20-minute rest-stop, we continued our hike, this time heading down the other side of the mountain.